 With approval, at some point, you’ll officially start making a system.

 You’ve secured an organizational mandate and a squad of designers, engineers, leaders and others.
 Scope is clear.
 It’s time to design, build and document a system sprint by sprint to get to a first release.

 As essential parts emerge, an alpha

-0.1 provides early adopters a sneak peak.
-As the component library grows, you early adoption can commence using beta releases like
+0.1 provides early adopters a sneak peek.
+As the component library grows, early adoption can commence using beta releases like

 0.3 and beyond.

 Yet, while sprints can yield incremental releases to solidify your process, your eye is on the prize of the release after which all teams adopt.
 Simpler libraries can take 2–3 months while robust component catalogs — flexible theming, sophisticated tooling, robust documentation — may take a couple months longer.
 By the cycle’s end, the

 1.0 represents the “big launch” you publicize is generally available to product squads at the ready.